argoproj/argo-cd/docs/faq.md

 ## Why is my application stuck in `Progressing` state?

 Argo CD provides health for several standard Kubernetes types.
-The `Ingress` and `StatefulSet` types have known issues which might cause health check to return `Progressing` state instead of `Healthy`.
+The `Ingress`, `StatefulSet` and `SealedSecret` types have known issues which might cause health check to return `Progressing` state instead of `Healthy`.

 * `Ingress` is considered healthy if `status.loadBalancer.ingress` list is non-empty, with at least one value